zendframework/zend-http/doc/book/client/intro.md

 `outputstream`    | Destination for streaming of received data (options: string (filename), true for temp file, false/null to disable streaming)                                                         | boolean         | FALSE
 `rfc3986strict`   | Whether to strictly adhere to RFC 3986 (in practice, this means replacing '+' with '%20')                                                                                            | boolean         | FALSE

-The options are also passed to the adapter class upon instantiation, so the same array or `Zend\Config\Config` object) can be used for adapter configuration.
-See the Zend Http Client adapter section&lt;zend.http.client.adapters&gt; for more information on the adapter-specific options available.
+The options are also passed to the adapter class upon instantiation, so the same configuration can be used for adapter configuration.
+See the [adapters](adapters.md) section for more information on the adapter-specific options available.

 ## Examples

-### Performing a Simple GET Request
+### Performing a GET request

-Performing simple *HTTP* requests is very easily done:
+GET is the default method used, and requires no special configuration.

 ```php
 use Zend\Http\Client;